 In February 2012, we sold all of our rights to receive future royalty payments on CIMZIA® and MIRCERA®.
 As described in Note 4 to our Condensed Consolidated Financial Statements, this royalty sale transaction has been recorded as a liability that amortizes over the estimated royalty payment period.
 As a result of this liability accounting, even though the royalties from UCB and Roche are remitted directly to the purchaser of these royalty interests, we will continue to record revenue for these royalties.
-During the three months ended March 31, 2015 and 2014, we recognized \$4.0 million and \$5.8 million in aggregate royalties from net sales of CIMZIA® and MIRCERA®.
-We expect non-cash royalties from net sales of CIMZIA® and MIRCERA® in 2015 to be consistent with 2014.
+We expect non-cash royalties from net sales of CIMZIA® and MIRCERA® will decrease in 2015 as compared to 2014.